ginyih/malaysia_stock_prices/README.md

    - Set up the service account (provide a name, and select the **Editor** role, or a more restrictive role like **Viewer**).
    - Once the service account is created, click on it to manage the account.
    - Under the **Keys** section, click **Add Key** → **Create new key** and choose **JSON** as the key type.
    - The JSON file will automatically download to your computer.
-Place the JSON file directly in the root project.
+Rename the JSON file to `credentials.json` and place it directly in the root project.
 5. **Share Your Google Sheet with the Service Account**:
    - Open your Google Sheet.
    - Click the **Share** button in the top-right corner.